obieze375/DevOps-Notes/Linux Notes.md

 # History of Unix/Linux

-1965 Bell Laboratories joins with MIT and General Electric in the development effort for the new operating system, Multics, which would provide multi-user, multi-processor, and multi-level (hierarchical) file system, among its many forward-looking features.
+1965 Bell Laboratories joins with MIT and General Electric in the development effort for the new operating system,Multics, which would provide multi-user, multi-processor, and multi-level (hierarchical) file system, among its many forward-looking features.

 1969 AT&T was unhappy with the progress and drops out of the Multics project.
 Some of the Bell Labs programmers who had worked on this project, Ken Thompson, Dennis Ritchie, Rudd Canaday, and